Ear Training For Children and Others Young at Heart: Go Tell Aunt Rhody

 - What people are saying:

 - This is an excellent way to teach children ear training without them realizing it.
+I own this book and the Total Beginning Ear Training Course.
 I use it in the car when we commute and sing along with the tracks.
-My son starts to sing too and I didn't even ask him to.
+My son starts to sing too and I didn’t even ask him to.
 We have a game where we see who can guess the most notes right.
-He is actually beating me but I'll catch up :) B. Thorson
+He is actually beating me but I’ll catch up :) B. Thorson